top of page

 Kiyla’s jaw quivered, and she cut him a fierce glare.

-“Come, we do now.”
+“We go now.”
 Cuauhtérroc resumed his slow trek north to the settlement and out of the marsh.

 The first glimpses of Misteral came into view behind the long leafy branches of a copse of cypress trees.
 A brief respite was ahead—rest, recovery, nourishment.
 Maybe one of the healing cassocks to mend his throbbing ribcage.
 They had failed on their first day, and soon they would have to decide what to do with Elric.
 Cuauhtérroc knew what Cora would want, but it was not possible.
 Ships frequently plied the Rae Serene, but according to the captain, none would dock at Misteral for several weeks.
 Cuauhtérroc’s burden weighed more on his mind than it did his shoulders.